hjgarcia1-bear/phpstorm-brackets/README.md

 A work-in progress theme of the brackets editor for PHPStorm.
 Most of the inspiration comes from the Sublime Text 2 Port and of course the Brackets Editor.
 I use the Tomorrow Theme as a base.

+Note this will only work on the latest PHPStorm Eap (V7 130.1293 and above).
+Visit http://blog.jetbrains.com/phpstorm/category/eap/ for more info.
+They made updates to the PHP synthax highlighter.

 ![HTML Shot](https://raw.github.com/hjgarcia1/phpstorm-brackets/master/html-shot.png)

 I will be updating as often as I can and adding more language support.